mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 ---

 If you want to try this at home, here's the code to just straight up do it for you: [https://github.com/defaultnamehere/cookie_crimes](https://github.com/defaultnamehere/cookie_crimes]).

-I'm pretty sure this is the easiest way of getting Chrome cookies once you're in someone's computer.
-I'm sure not going to bother with any other method anymore.
+If you want to try using it on someone else, [maybe this is the website for you](https://www.nsa.gov/careers/).

 ### Prevention